akharrou/QuickDocs/In-The-Makings/LLDB.md

 <br>

-Once the program stops execution *(e.g. due to breakpoint, watchpoint, manual stop, crash, etc ...)*, you will be able to examine *(or inspect)* the state of the process.
+Once the program stops execution *(e.g. due to a breakpoint, watchpoint, manual stop, crash, etc ...)*, you will be able to examine *(or inspect)* the state of the process.

-The following are the aspects of the process that may be examined:
+## Commands for examining:

 - [3.8.1.
 Source code](#381-source-code)
 - [3.8.2.
 State of Threads](#382-state-of-threads)